maxxonair/BlueBook-Descent-and-Landing-Analysis-Toolkit-DaLAT/README.md

 To set up the project in Eclipse the natives for the LWJGL jars have to be set accordingly.
 Choose the project >> Properties >> Java Build Path >> select lwjgl.jar files >> double click natives > set path to Project/lib/natives/(select OS)

-Currently natives for macOS and Windows are part of the project.
-For additional ones see: http://legacy.lwjgl.org/download.php.html
+Currently natives for macOS, Windows, Linux and solaris are part of the project (in the lib folder).
+For additional ones visit: http://legacy.lwjgl.org/download.php.html